-Initial work permits were issued to foreign citizens until 2008 (from 1994 onwards only those from outside the EEA/EU), i.e. third country citizens, when they were entering the labour market for the first time.
+Initial work permits were issued to foreign citizens until 2008 (from 1994 onwards only those from outside the EEA/EU), i.e., third country citizens, when they were entering the labour market for the first time.
 The first work permit was issued to the firm and not the worker.
-These initial work permits could be transferred to a permit issued to the foreign person (work entitlement -Arbeitserlaubnis) after one year of work and after five years of work to a permanent licence (Befreiungsschein - BS), which allows free mobility within the whole of Austria.
-With the legislative reform of the Foreign Employment Act in 2013 (BGBI I 2013/72) the work entitlement permit (AE) and the permanent licence (BS) have been abandoned and persons holding these permits could have them transferred to a Red-White Red-Card -Plus, which grants free movement on the labour market.
+These initial work permits could be transferred to a permit issued to the foreign worker (work entitlement -Arbeitserlaubnis) after one year of work, and after five years of work to a permanent licence (Befreiungsschein - BS), which allows free mobility within the whole of Austria.
+With the legislative reform of the Foreign Employment Act in 2013 (BGBI I 2013/72) the work entitlement permit (AE) and the permanent licence (BS) have been abandoned and persons holding these permits could have them transferred to a Red-White-Red Plus Card -, which grants free movement on the labour market.

-The "first" issue permit was only a weak indicator of the inflow from abroad since family members of foreign workers residing in Austria were also amongst this group, if they enter the Austrian labour market for the first time and were not eligible for the "green card" yet.
+The so called "first" issue permit of the old regime had been a weak indicator of the inflow from abroad, taking into account that family members of foreign workers residing in Austria were also amongst this group, if they entered the Austrian labour market for the first time and were not eligible for the "green card".